 Sample collection and transport

 The samples were taken from different markets in the urban community of Niamey.
 The sample was taken the day before each manipulation.
 Sterile sachets were used for sample collection.
-The samples were kept cold in thermo ice and sent to the microbiology laboratory of the biology department of the Faculty of Science and Technology (FAST) and then to the Animal Food and Nutrition Laboratory (LANA) of the Faculty of Agronomy (FA) of the Abdou Moumouni University of Niamey and to the National Laboratory of Public Health and Expertise (LANSPEX).
+The samples were kept cold in thermo ice and sent to the microbiology laboratory of the biology department of the Faculty of Science and Technology (FAST) and then to the Animal Food and Nutrition Laboratory (LANA) of the Faculty of Agronomy (FA) of the Abdou Moumouni University of Niamey and to the National Laboratory of Public Health and Expertise (LANSPEX).(The date and month of samples collection must be mentioned)

 Physico-chemical analysis techniques